material-components/material-components-web/packages/mdc-dialog/README.md

 </div>
 ```

-**Note: Note the inclusion of the `mdc-list--avatar-list` class, which aligns with the Simple Dialog spec.**
+**Note: Note the inclusion of the `mdc-deprecated-list--avatar-list` class, which aligns with the Simple Dialog spec.**

 ## Confirmation dialog